The University Testing Center is located at the corner of Clinton and Hobbs St.

 No snacks or beverages are allowed in the test room; however, they can be stored in a locker for access during a break.

 Most exams have calculators built into their software.
 Please refer to your Exam Candidate Bulletin (found on your exams webpage) for specifics about whether you will be allowed to bring a calculator.

 * All ADAI candidates will be provided with a calculator to use for their exam.

 Most exams require candidates to register for ADA accommodations directly when they register.
 Please make the University Testing Center staff aware of any accommodations when scheduling your appointment.
 All accommodations will require proper documentation.
-Athens State University students can contact Disability Services, located in the Career Development Center in the Sandridge Student Center; (256) 233-8143.
+Athens State University students can contact Disability Services by calling (256) 233-8143.

 The College Board’s College-Level Examination Program (CLEP) has been the most widely trusted credit-by-examination program for over 40 years, accepted by 2,900 colleges and universities and administered in more than 1,800 test centers.
 This rigorous program allows students of a wide range of ages and backgrounds to demonstrate their mastery of college-level material in introductory subjects and earn college credit.
 Students can earn credit for what they already know by getting qualifying scores on any of the 33 examinations.

 A form of prior learning assessment, DSST exams offer students a cost effective, time saving way to use their knowledge acquired outside of the classroom (perhaps from reading, on-the-job training, or independent study) to accomplish their educational goals.
 Over 1,900 colleges and universities recognize the DSST program and award college credit for passing scores.
 Colleges, universities and corporations throughout the United States and in some other countries administer tests year-round.

 ADAI – Contact Metro